Ysdra/My-First-Coding-Portfolio/README.md

 My portfolio website is subdivided into three distinct categories: About Me, Projects, and Contact Me.
 There is still room in the original html source code to inject Javascript at a later date to add more functionality for my portfolio website.

 ## CSS Methodology
 The main guts of my portfolio website can be seen here and showcases the decisions I made whilst going through the design process.
-I chose to create layout that was more vertical in nature and that would correctly resize the browser windows regardless of which device the portfolio page is being viewed on.
-Theree is additionally CSS for the navigation elements that do not appear for now, but, will work later on when I add the Javascript to enable the nav bar to appear.
+I chose to create a layout that was more vertical in nature and that would correctly resize the total size of the website based on which device is accessing it.
+There is additional CSS for the navigation elements that do not appear for now, but, will work later on when I add the Javascript to enable the navigation bar to appear.

 ## Screenshots